There are countless benefits to subtitling your TEDx Talks. It’s easy to do, and we have teams of volunteers to help through our TED Translators.

 - Ask every speaker to transcribe their own talk.
 It doesn’t take long, and your speaker will appreciate that transcribing their own talk will make it easier to translate and be spread around the world.

 - Contact local universities with language departments.
-You can give great work experience to students by connecting them to OTP and letting them transcribe and translate your talks.
+You can give great work experience to students by connecting them to TED Translators and letting them transcribe and translate your talks.
 They can put it on their resumes and you can offer to write them a reference for it.

 - Contact local translation agencies.
 Offer perks like free tickets to your TEDx event in exchange for their services.